 The hiking trail covers the majority of the elevation gain, and then the fun starts—lots of rock scrambling and tight little spaces to squeeze through!

-There are a few moves where you would definitely want a rope if there were exposure below you.
+There are a few moves where you would definitely want a rope if there was exposure below you.

-Up the famous staircase with the hanging chockstone, past the hanging rock, through a couple tight and narrow cracks (squeezing through with your pack on and poles in hand), and up a couple committing moves where the remnants of a cut hand rope are still visible.
+I made it up to the famous staircase with the hanging chockstone, past the hanging rock, through a couple tight and narrow cracks (squeezing through with my pack on and poles in hand), and up a couple committing moves where the remnants of a cut hand rope are still visible.